sassoftware/vi-solution-extensions/README.md

 ### Mobile Solution Extensions

-SAS Mobile Investigator does not support custom controls in 10.8.
-You must have access to a deployment of SAS Visual Investigator on Viya 4 to use the documented tools.
+You must have access to a deployment of SAS Visual Investigator 10.8 or later to use the documented tools.
+If you are using SAS Visual Investigator 10.8, then there are extra steps when uploading mobile solution extensions which are detailed [here](./6-mobile-solution-extensions-10.8.md).

 ## Installation